 Poor, Irish farm girls and teenage sisters Mary and Alice Reed are in a boarding house, starving, short on rent and wondering how they will survive.
 They lament how factories have replaced workers and left them with no jobs or marriage prospects (“The System”).
 As a last resort, they put on their best clothes and make a plan to blend in with wealthy shoppers, while picking their pockets.
 On the same street, we meet an orphan, Kitty, who is falsely accused of stealing a rich girl’s doll.
 Mary, Alice and Kitty are arrested and thrown into an over-crowded jail full of poor, starving young women just like themselves.
 They learn how they are caught in a larger government plan to rid the streets of the poor by doling out punishments that severely outweigh the crimes (“The Bloody Code”), and at the same time save the failing colony of Australia by providing free convict labor.
 Alice and Mary realize their dire circumstances and how far they are from their hopes and dreams (“A Way Out”).
 The next morning the sisters are tried in court and are unfairly sentenced to seven years transportation to Australia.
 Kitty gets an even harsher sentence of death by hanging, but pleads benefit of clergy and her sentence is commuted to the same fate as Mary and Alice (“Seven Years”).

 As the ship sets sail, the seamen can’t believe their luck: their ship is full of women who they presumptuously assume will appease them (“Pour Another Rum for the Sailor”).
+The Captain warns Lt.
+Adams that his past behavior will not be tolerated on the ship.
 Lt.
 Adams delivers a list of austere rules to the women which Alice reads aloud to her fellow convicts.
 An illiterate convict enlists Alice’s help in writing a letter home.
 She writes that after two weeks, the female convicts are still getting seasick and growing more and more emaciated (“All We Have Left”).
 Abigail reminds them that there is a way to get more food and warmth by becoming “temporary wives” to the seaman, an old seafaring custom (“Only The Strong Survive”).
-Knowing they will be allowed on deck for Easter service, Mary, Alice, and Jane contemplate if they can do as Abigail suggests.
+Knowing they will be allowed on deck for Sunday service, Mary, Alice, and Jane contemplate if they can do as Abigail suggests.

-After Easter service on deck, the women and men are allowed to socialize and get fresh air (“Scottish Reel”).
-After much rum and dancing, some of the women pair off with seamen; Mary chooses Finn and they begin to fall in love.
+After Sunday service on deck, the women and men are allowed to socialize and get fresh air (“Scottish Reel”).
+After much rum and dancing, the Lieutenant starts harassing some of the women; Finn rescues Mary from the leering Lieutenant, and they begin to fall in love.
 Finn tells her of his plan to run away and find his mother in Rio, but can’t imagine a life with Mary (“Ready to Begin”).

 A few months later, the ship reaches its first port of call, Rio de Janeiro, where they will resupply and trade goods for a one month.
 Because the convicts are not allowed off the ship, Abigail suggests the women take their “temporary wife” status one step further, by making money operating as a brothel on board while in port.
 Jane and Kitty hope to use their sewing skills instead, while Alice ponders what to do in this city of gold (“Golden Opportunity”).
 As Finn prepares to run away with Mary, she tells him she is pregnant.

-Zeke’s superstition that women are bad luck on a ship seems to be coming true.
+Zeke’s belief that women are bad luck on a ship seems to be coming true.
 As the seas get rough from an approaching storm, Zeke’s dark mood drunkenly overtakes him, and he feels that women are to blame (“Women Are Wicked”).
-As the storm overtakes the ship, Zeke locks Kitty in a closet so he can force himself on Lady Jane.
-Alice and Mary see his violent attack and as they try to pull him off Lady Jane, he throws Mary to the ground.
-Alice is enraged and tries to push him away from Jane.
-Lightning flashes and Alice pushes Zeke overboard.
+Zeke becomes possessed by his superstitions and he mistakes Kitty’s fearful cries for those of a demon on board.
+As he grabs a club to use on Kitty, Alice, Mary and Lady Jane try to pull him away.
+Zeke grabs the pregnant Mary and tries to throw her overboard.
+Alice is enraged and as she pushes him away, lightning flashes and Zeke falls overboard.

-Finn and The Captain witness the harrowing event and run to Mary and Lady Jane, while Kitty bursts out of the closet.
-Alice is shocked at what she has just done.
-As the storm subsides, the Captain declares it self-defense.
-Mary, Alice, Jane and the Captain, realize how love anchors them in this harsh world (“I Need an Anchor”).
+The Captain witnesses the harrowing event and runs to Lady Jane and Kitty.
+Alice is shocked at what has happened.
+As the storm subsides, Mary, Alice, Jane and the Captain, realize how love anchors them in this harsh world (“I Need an Anchor”).

 Mary’s fall causes her to go into labor and Jane yells for Abigail’s help.
-Abigail injures her ankle while climbing up the ladder and yells for Alice to deliver the baby.
-Alice and the other women encircle Mary, encouraging her to summon her inner strength (“Dig Deep”).
+Abigail can’t see well and tells Alice she will have to deliver the baby.
+Alice, the other women and Finn encircle Mary, encouraging her to summon her inner strength (“Dig Deep”).
 Mary almost dies in childbirth, but survives as she and Finn cradle their new baby girl (“Lullaby”).
-As they drift off to sleep, Alice picks up her baby niece and vows to keep her and her mother safe and together. (“I’ll Find a Way”).
+Alice tries to reach the Captain to ask for his help in keeping Mary and her baby together but is stopped by the predatory Lt.
+As Alice fights him off, the Captain finally reprimands and dismisses him.
+Alice vows to do whatever it takes to protect those she loves. (“I’ll Find a Way”).
 As dawn rises, the ship approaches Sydney Cove, Port Jackson, Australia and the woman convicts steel themselves for what lies ahead in this new land (“A New Day”).